athkalia/Just-Another-Android-App/README.md

 ![Demo Screenshot][1]

 ### Newest additions:
+* Added support for RxJavaPlugins class, that allows easy overriding of RxJava 2 schedulers in tests.
+See setup method of MainPresenterTest class.
 * Added some variations of the quick settings tiles.
 See https://medium.com/google-developers/quick-settings-tiles-e3c22daf93a8 for information on the feature and the com.example.features.tiles.PassiveTileServiceOnlyToggle class for the implementation (plus there are some more goodies in the same package)